 Choosing an investment advisor to work with can be quite tricky.
 Investment advisors walk, talk, and act the same; however, the reality is that there are many different types of advisors out there to choose from.

 Call it a little quantitative chemistry, as we partnered with a wealth management firm to add a discretionary manager role.
 We formed this relationship based on shared values and a belief in delivering services the way we wanted our finances managed.

 A constant and steady process

-Investment (sometimes dubbed portfolio) management can take on a variety of different meanings.
+Investment (or portfolio) management can take on a variety of different meanings.

 You and your family have a unique set of needs and wants, and your investment portfolio should reflect it.
-You can construct your portfolio to provide ongoing income during retirement or build for long-term growth so you can enjoy retirement at some point down the road.
+Your portfolio can provide ongoing income during retirement or build for long-term growth so you can enjoy retirement at some point down the road.
 Investment management is a constant and steady process that should adjust throughout the stages of your life.

 Recently, the investment universe has expanded to allow for allocations across a broader range of assets, including anything from farmland & infrastructure to private equity, allowing for a more diversified portfolio.
 Further diversification helps reduce specific risk against any individual position or asset class.

 Investment management firms earn their money from a fee that is paid in return for providing a service.
 This tends to be a primary point of discussion as everyone is always looking for the lowest price.
 However, two questions should be asked:

 - What is the value you receive for the fee?

 - Is there complete transparency regarding the fee (how it’s paid and who it goes to)?